-For example, an attorney can review the evidence to see if the victim may have mistaken the attacker’s identity.
+For example, an assault attorney in Philadelphia, PA can review the evidence to see if the victim may have mistaken the attacker’s identity.
 They can also determine whether the victim was intoxicated or under the influence of drugs, which may impair the victim’s ability to remember what happened or properly identify the attacker.

 If the victim knows the person charged with assault, then an attorney can investigate the relationship and other factors to determine if the victim may have fabricated the story for financial or personal gain or to get back at the person charged.